London. October 1975.

 Open your eyes, look up to the skies and see

-The opening trio of lyrics sets the tone for the song and is songwriting mastery with Mercury penning, “Is this the real life?
-Is this just fantasy?” immediately questioning the current reality.
-“Caught in a landslide, no escape from reality” conveys an emotional connection with a sense of losing control.
-This is followed by a hope and belief with “Open your eyes, look up to the skies and see.”
+The opening trio of lines sets the tone for the song and presents the listener with a philosophical question of two options.
+“Is this the real life?
+Is this just fantasy?”
+It is the question of someone standing at a crossroads between two versions of themselves.
+“Caught in a landslide, no escape from reality” suggests there is no turning back.
+“Open your eyes, look up to the skies and see” is an invitation to face whatever comes next.

 I’m just a poor boy, I need no sympathy